moznion/dart-grec-minimal/README.md

 # grec_minimal

-A minimal parser/generator of recurrence rule for Google Calendar.
+A minimal parser/generator of Google Calendar recurrence rule for dart.

 ## Synopsis